cvalleskey/intouch-toolkit/features.md

 ## Grid

-- Generate a grid based on established responsive CSS grid for pixel-perfect column and margin rendering.
+- Generate a grid based on established responsive CSS grids for pixel-perfect column and margin rendering.

 ## Padding